andrew/ultimate-awesome/README.md

 - [awesome-nyc](https://github.com/najork/awesome-nyc) - A collection of awesome things to do in New York City.
 - [awesome-chattensor-prompts](https://github.com/neuralinternet/awesome-chattensor-prompts) - This repo includes Chattensor prompt curation to use Chattensor better.
 - [awesome-gitea](https://github.com/neu-ro-it/awesome-gitea) - A curated list of awesome projects related to Gitea.
+- [awesome-ai-agents](https://github.com/nipunaranasinghe/awesome-ai-agents) - A curated list of frameworks, tools, and resources for building and deploying AI agents.
+From multi-agent systems to autonomous coding assistants, this repository covers the latest advancements in AI agent technology.
+Perfect for developers, researchers, and AI enthusiasts exploring the future of autonomous systems.
 - [awesome-performance](https://github.com/olest/awesome-performance) - Reading list on software performance.
 - [awesome-binary-analysis](https://github.com/open-crs/awesome-binary-analysis) - List of helpful binary analysis tools and research materials.
 - [1gpt](https://github.com/parammittal16/1gpt) - Best GPT tools collection over the internet 👀.